 There are three main enrolment streams.
-The first is compulsory age students who would prefer to learn away from a traditional secondary school; the second, mature-age people who decide to return to school to complete Year 11 and/or Year 12.
+The first is compulsory age students who would prefer to learn away from a traditional secondary school.
+The second, mature-age people who decide to return to school to complete Year 11 and/or Year 12 or repeat a particular course or courses.
 The third stream of students are those who enrol in the specialist Intensive English Centre, a Department of Education endorsed program for English language development.
 These students are mainly migrants and refugees, adding a strong multicultural feel to the campus community.

-There is a flexible timetable structure in place that enables students to work part-time whilst studying.
+There is a flexible timetable structure in place that can enable students to work part-time whilst studying.
 Online learning through the iLearn Flexible Learning mode supports students who may work full-time or are unable to attend day-time classes.
 Cyril Jackson SC is focused on providing opportunities to students and to meet their study needs.